Chevrolet Camaro Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for a Chevrolet Camaro are $1,442 a year including full coverage.
-Comprehensive insurance costs on average $320 each year, collision costs $566, and liability is $398.
-Liability-only insurance costs around $460 a year, with high-risk driver insurance costing $3,116 or more.
-16-year-old drivers cost the most to insure at $5,330 a year or more.
+Comprehensive insurance costs on average $320 a year, collision insurance costs $566, and liability is $398.
+Liability-only coverage costs around $460 a year, and high-risk coverage costs $3,116 or more.
+Teenage drivers cost the most to insure at up to $5,330 a year.

 Average premium for full coverage: $1,442